ASPP/pelita_template/README.md

 The `move` function returns the position to move the bot to in the current turn.
 The position is a tuple of two integers `(x, y)`, which are the coordinates on the game grid.

-Note that the returned value must represent a legal position, i.e. you can not move your bot onto a wall or outside of the maze.
+Note that the returned value must represent a legal position, i.e. it must be an adjacent position and you can not move your bot onto a wall or outside of the maze.
 If you return an illegal position, a legal position will be chosen at random instead and an error will be recorded for your team.
 After 5 errors the game is over and you lose the game.

 ### The `Bot` object
 Note that the `Bot` object is read-only, i.e. any modifications you make to that object within the `move` function will be discarded at the next round.
 Use the `state` dictionary for keeping track of information between rounds.